Senthurbavan/senthurbavan.github.io/_pages/cv.md

 * 2021 - Present: Research Engineer
   * E-consulate, affiliated with Intellisense Lab, University of Moratuwa, Sri Lanka
   * Supervisors: Dr. Sulochana Sooriyaarachchi & Dr. Chandana Gamage
   * Summary: The Intellisense Lab focuses on building mobile robot systems for exploration.
 I am currently developing robust navigation components, testing those on Gazebo simulation with a custom-made robot, and focusing on building an exploration strategy.
-The development is on ROS and C++
+The development is on ROS and C++.

 * 2020 - 2021: Embedded Research Engineer
   * SenzMate, Sri Lanka
   * Summary: During the pandemic, I worked on an initiative to serve the community by building an AI COVID-19 Wristband.
-It detects the hand washing pattern of the user using IMU data and compare it to that of the WHO standard, and reminds the user periodically to wash hands.
-The implementation was on C, in real-time.
+It detects the handwashing pattern of the user using IMU data in real-time and compares it to that of the WHO standard, and reminds the user periodically to wash hands.
+The implementation was in C and Python.

 * 2018: Embedded Research Intern
   * SenzMate, Sri Lanka